 Sunday, June 28, 2015

-My girlfriend is visiting her parents and left me with the over-active dog and extra time on my hands.
-So today, I decided to do a second root beer review for the weekend.
-My son may be unhappy, as he tells me I need to limit the root beer intake, but this day was not disappointing.
+My girlfriend is visiting her parents, leaving me with an overactive dog and extra time.
+So, today, I decided to do a second root beer review for the weekend.
+My son may be unhappy, as he tells me I must limit my root beer intake, but this day was not disappointing.
 I selected a Wisconsin root beer named Point Premium Root Beer, made in Stevens Point.

-Stevens Point Brewery holds the honor of being the fifth largest private owned brewery in the country.
+Stevens Point Brewery is honored to be the country's fifth largest privately owned brewery.
 The company was founded in 1857 by George Ruder and Frank Wahle.
-In 1864, the company provided its beer to the troops during the American Civil War.
+1864, the company provided its beer to the troops during the American Civil War.
 The brewery was subsequently sold to Andrew and Jacob Lutz in 1867.
 The Lutz family continued operations until it was sold to Gustav Kuenzel in 1897.
-A variety of other sales occurred until the current owners, real estate developers Joe Martino and Jim Wiechmann in 2002.
+Various other sales occurred until the current owners, real estate developers Joe Martino and Jim Wiechmann, in 2002.
 They started making soda.
 This brew was officially an award winner, having secured a Gold Medal from the Beverage Testing Institute in 2003.

-Steven's Point Brewery has unique mascot with an older guy with a pointy-head that would make the Coneheads jealous.
-The cap displays the image of the extra-terrestrial brew maker.
+Steven's Point Brewery has a unique mascot: an older guy with a pointy head that would make the Coneheads jealous.
+The cap displays the image of the extraterrestrial brew maker.

-Ingredients: Carbonated Water, pure cane sugar, high fructose corn syrup, maltodextrine, Wisconsin honey, caramel color, natural and artificial flavor, vanilla, phosphoric acid and sodium benzoate as preservative.
+Ingredients: Carbonated Water, pure cane sugar, high fructose corn syrup, maltodextrin, Wisconsin honey, caramel color, natural and artificial flavor, vanilla, phosphoric acid, and sodium benzoate as preservative.

 Nutrition 12 oz. serving (from the bottle)